igorkulman/coding-journal/content/post/2020/using-custom-annotation-views-in-mkmapview/index.md

 }
 {{< /highlight >}}

-The `MKAnnotationView` is aligned to the position on map with the bottom left corner.
+The `MKAnnotationView` is by default aligned to the position on map with the bottom left corner.
 If your `MKAnnotationView` looks like a pin for example, you need to align it to the position on the map with the bottom center point.
 To do that you use the `centerOffset` property as shown.

 ### Registering the custom view with MKMapView